-Fishing in Cádiz is ideal for jigging as there are countless pebbles and stones which house large predators - it is best to fish in depths of 30-80m.
+Fishing in Cadiz is ideal for jigging as there are countless reefs and stones which house large predators - it is best to fish in depths of 30-80m, especially in the area of Barbate and in the Gibraltar Straits.
 It is also possible to fish at greater depths, but strong currents force you to use heavy jigs (between 350g and 500g).

-Summer: Summer is ideal for fishing bluefin tuna or white marlin by chumming in Cádiz and this can be done offshore within 30 miles of the coast, or by fishing in the Strait of Gibraltar.
+Summer is ideal for fishing bluefin tuna or white marlin by chumming in Cádiz and this can be done offshore within 30 miles of the coast, or by fishing in the Strait of Gibraltar.
 Closer to the coast, you can troll with natural bait such as squid, mackerel and horse mackerel to catch denton, pink detez, grouper or amberjack.

-Autumn: Autumn is an excellent time to fish along the coast by trolling with lures and feathers to catch blue marlin, Atlantic bonito, mackerel, melva, bacoreta and dolphinfish among others.
+Autumn is an excellent time to fish along the coast by trolling with lures and feathers to catch blue marlin, Atlantic bonito, mackerel, melva, bacoreta and dolphinfish among others.
 It’s also a great time to fish in Cádiz for bluefin tuna whilst spinning.

-Winter: This time can be great for background fishing and you can find blackspot sea bream, forkbeard, grouper and hake.
+This time can be great for background fishing and you can find blackspot sea bream, forkbeard, grouper and hake.
 February and March are very good months to fish for large pink dentex with natural bait such as squid, mackerel and horse mackerel.
 With this technique it is also possible to catch grouper, denton and amberjack.

 You need a fishing license to fish in fresh water and salt water.
-The fishing charters normally have the fishing license included in the price, so you don't need to buy one if you're chartering a boat.
+The fishing charters in Cadiz normally have the fishing license included in the price, so you don't need to buy one if you're chartering a boat.